Small Business Income Taxes

 - Partnership return amendments should use Form 1065 and check box G(5) on page 1.
 You should also attach a statement that identifies the line number of each amendment item, the corrected amount or treatment of the item and explanation of the reason for each change.

-- If there is an error on the Schedule K-1 of your partnership return, or if you a change to Form 1065 causes a change to the information on the K-1, prepare an amended Schedule K-1.
+- If there is an error on the Schedule K-1 of your partnership return, or if your change to Form 1065 causes a change to the information on the K-1, prepare an amended Schedule K-1.
 Check the “Amended K-1” box on the top of the Schedule K-1 to indicate that it has been amended.

 Paying Estimated Taxes